Estimating Individual Responses when Tomorrow Matters: Structural interpretation

 \subsection{Economic environment}

 Consider an individual $i$'s intertemporal decision making process in discrete time.
-In the presentation we focus on a stationary infinite-horizon environment.
-However, in Remark \ref{rem_1} we will show how to apply the framework to finite-horizon environments.
+In the presentation we first focus on a stationary infinite-horizon environment, and then show how to apply the framework to finite-horizon environments.

-In every period $t$, the individual observes four vectors of state variables: an exogenous state $x_{it}$, another exogenous state $\pi_{it}$ that represents agents' beliefs about future values $x_{i,t+1}$, an endogenous state $z_{it}$, and a vector of taste shifters $\nu_{it}$, or ``shocks'', which are i.i.d. over time.
-Given the state variables, the individual chooses an action $y_{it}$.
-We specify the evolution of state variables (as perceived by the agent) as follows.